-2.18 Security of Candidate Records Policy: CBIC maintains the confidentiality of candidate application and examination records.
+2.18 Security of Candidate Records

+Policy: CBIC maintains the confidentiality of candidate application and examination records.
 Information included in candidate records is only accessible to authorized CBIC personnel.
-Exceptions to this include pass/fail information needed for CIC certification verification, address information included in the sale of the CBIC mailing list as labels (as outlined in Section II, Policy 1.2.1), and in the event of a review by the Judicial and Ethics Committee (as outlined in Section II, Policy 5.4) or the Exam Advisory Committee (as outlined in Section I, Policy 2.12.2).
+Exceptions to this include pass/fail information needed for certification verification in the event of a review by the Judicial and Ethics Committee (as outlined in Section II, Policy 5.4) or the Exam Advisory Committee (as outlined in Section I, Policy 2.12.2).

-- 1. Candidate information contained in application and examination records are accessible only by CBIC Staff and saved electronically in the CBIC database.
-Raw examination results files are saved on the server, and paper applications are saved permanently according to the records retention policy (as outlined in Section 2 Policy 1). - 2.
-Information in candidate examination and application records are not disclosed to anyone except the candidate, except in the circumstances outlined above.
+- 1. Candidate information contained in application and examination records are accessible only by CBIC staff and saved electronically in the CBIC database.
+Raw examination results files are saved on the server, and applications are saved permanently according to the records retention policy (as outlined in Section II, Policy 1). - 2.
+Information in candidate examination and application records are not disclosed to anyone except the candidate, except in the circumstances outlined in the policy above.
 Demographic information provided in candidate records may be used as part of compiled data analysis with all identifying information removed for the purposes of data-driven decision making and marketing, but only as compiled anonymous data.